Spotlight on Primary Care Series & National Primary Care Week

 National Primary Care Week

-National Primary Care Week (NPCW) is an annual event to highlight the importance of primary care and bring health care professionals together to discuss and learn about the impacts climate change can and will have on human health and health care.
+National Primary Care Week (NPCW) is an annual event to highlight the importance of primary care and bring health care professionals together.
 NPCW's goal is to engage physician's-in-training, students across the health care spectrum, and the general population on the indispensable role of primary care in our health care system.

 For the date, theme, and more information about this year's National Primary Care Week, visit the American Student Association website.